cfficaurzua/P2-SDCND/writeup.md

 In this image, I don't even understand what does it mean, for me, it looks like a double negation no entry Sign, the interesting thing is that if you look at the center there is a Yield sign within the original Traffic Sign, so definitely the program will have troubles there.

 ### Model's Predictions

-2. Discuss the model's predictions on these new traffic signs and compare the results to predicting on the test set.
-Identify where in your code predictions were made.
-At a minimum, discuss what the predictions were, the accuracy on these new predictions, and compare the accuracy to the accuracy on the test set (OPTIONAL: Discuss the results in more detail as described in the "Stand Out Suggestions" part of the rubric).

 The code for making predictions on my final model is located in the tenth cell of the Ipython notebook.